 Long, very muscular, and powerful with well bent stifles; somewhat wider than the forequarters.

 Tail: Long, set on, and carried low in a graceful curve.

 The borzoi coat is flat and silky, often wavy or curled.
 The very long top-coat is flat, with varying levels of waviness or curling.

 Borzois come in virtually any color.
 The borzoi coat is silky and flat, often wavy or slightly curly.

 The personality of a Russian wolfhound

-The personalities of Borzoi differ considerably and each dog is a unique individual.
+The personalities of Borzoi differ considerably, and each dog is a unique individual.
 The Russian wolfhound is a pleasant, smart dog.
-It’s proud and is very loyal to its loved ones.
-They’re dogs that are quiet.
+It’s proud and is very loyal to its loved ones and quiet dogs.
 Like the remaining sighthounds, they also have little to no impulse and quickly.
 The Borzoi is considered to be an aristocratic dog breed, one that exudes elegance and grace.
 Furthermore, this breed is fairly rare in the United States.

-The Russian wolfhound is a dog breed that is smart.
-It Ought to Be remembered They are hounds, although they can be trained in obedience, and consequently are prepared to please individuals and somewhat more free-thinking.
-They are good with other dogs but should be supervised with small non-canine pets such as cats, rabbits, guinea pigs and hamsters.
+The Russian wolfhound is a smart dog breed.
+It Ought to Be remembered.
+Although the dogs can be trained in obedience, they are hounds and consequently are prepared to please individuals and somewhat more free-thinking.
+They are good with other dogs but should be supervised with small non-canine pets such as cats, rabbits, guinea pigs, and hamsters.

 Russian wolfhounds are athletic and can become excellent training or exercise partners.
 They are not good guard dogs, nor are they likely to make good watchdogs.